TEMPE – BYU football is on a mission to make history.

 The No. 14 Cougars, perched atop the Big 12 standings with a 9-1 record, will be chasing double-digit wins Saturday in Tempe when they play conference rival No. 21 Arizona State.
 Each BYU game this season has been a statement of why the Cougars deserve to be in the conversation for the College Football Playoff.

-But for BYU wide receiver Darius Lassiter, a co-caption who is second on the team in receiving yards (576), this weekend is about more than football.
+But for BYU wide receiver Darius Lassiter, a co-captain who is second on the team in receiving yards (576), this weekend is about more than football.
 The Chandler native returns home for a high-stakes showdown in front of a sold-out crowd at Mountain America Stadium – a moment he has been waiting for.

 “So much is on the table,” Lassiter said.
 “We’re both top-25 teams with a sold-out stadium.
 I know the atmosphere is going to be rocking, so to be able to do our thing back home is amazing.
 I feel like, if you’re a competitor, you live for these games right here.”